danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/paper/main-paper.md

 ### **Interpretation of Results**

-The simulation results from the three UBI implementation scenarios provide valuable insights into the economic and social impacts of introducing a Universal Basic Income in the United States.
+The simulation results from the three UBI implementation scenarios provide valuable insights into the economic and social impacts of introducing a Universal Basic Income in the USA.

 #### **Economic Feasibility and Fiscal Impacts**